DigitalPublishingToolkit/TOD18-Geoblocking/md/05LlamasRodriguezTunnelingmedia.md

 ## A World of Tunnels

 Tunnels come in multiple forms.
-The US Department of Homeland Security identifies at least three different types of underground border tunnels.
+The U.S. Department of Homeland Security identifies at least three different types of underground border tunnels.
 Rudimentary tunnels are small, shallow, often crudely constructed and used only to travel only a short distance.
 These are usually detected